www.AlgonquinAdventures.comBike Trailswww.AlgonquinAdventures.com

 Minnesing Mountain Bike Trail

-This trail is graded "moderate" and is open from late June to the Canadian Thanksgiving Monday, as conditions permit.
+This trail is open from late June to the Canadian Thanksgiving Monday, as conditions permit.
 It includes sandy flats, rolling hills, muddy sections and everything between.
 Its four overlapping loops are 4.7km, 10.1km, 17.1km and 23.4.km in length.

-Located at the trail's northwest end, are the Mew Lake and Lake of Two Rivers drive-in campgrounds.
+Located along the trail are the Mew Lake and Lake of Two Rivers drive-in campgrounds and the old airfield's open area.
 The Rock Lake and Coon Lake drive-in campgrounds are located near the trail's southeast end.
 The reknowned Booth's Rock Trail is at the very end of the bike trail

-The Kearney and Pog Lake drive-in campgrounds can access the trail's mid-point, by crossing the dam on the Madawaska River.
+The Kearney and Pog Lake drive-in campgrounds can also access the trail, by crossing the dam on the Madawaska River.
+At its west end, the trail continues almost to Cache Lake.

 The level grade of the Old Railway Bike Trail makes for a great way to spend a few hours, for young and old.
 Being graded as an "easy" bike trail, it provides the opportunity for a day's combined biking and hiking, with a packed lunch taken for a mid-day break.